metamorph-inc/openmeta-vahana/README.md

 **Comparison of `vahana_optimizer.py` and `sizingTradeStudy.m` results:**
 ![vahana_optimizer.py](images/Vahana_OpenMDAOOptimizerVsTradeStudy.PNG)

+In the 4th paragraph of the 'Trade Study Results' section of [Vahana Configuration Trade Study — Part II](https://vahana.aero/vahana-configuration-trade-study-part-ii-1edcdac8ad93), A³ Team Member Mr. Geoffrey Bower states that for most transport aircraft the maximum fuel weight is roughly a third of the maximum takeoff weight.
+Therefore, we added an additional constraint to the OpenMDAO model that limited battery mass to less than one third of the maximum takeoff mass.
+This OpenMDAO driver is located in 'openmeta-vahana/scripts/fuel-constraint.py', and results can be seen below.

 **Effect of Added Constraint Limiting Fuel Weight to less than 1/3 of MTOW**
 ![vahana_optimizer_fuel_constraint.py](images/Vahana_OpenMDAOOptimizerWithFuelConstraint.png)

+Enforcing this constraint changes the Tilt-Wing Configuration's DOC curve, causing it to start rising rapidly for operating ranges of 70 km and greater.
+If the Vahana aircraft has a target operational range of 100 km, this weight restriction translates into $0.25 difference in DOC per a km ($25 per 100 km trip).
+The extent to which Airbus can create designs that safely exceed this fuel weight restriction and lobby for favorable regulations governing the emerging body of personal, electric VTOL aircraft will have a significant impact on the operating costs of the Vahana.

+We are currently exploring the possibility of adding the ability for users to place 'Optimizer' drivers inside of 'Parameter Study' drivers within OpenMETA, so that they can easily compose DoE-type optimization problems similar to this one.

 ## Improvements to Vahana Configuration Trade Study / Future Plans
 Since we were able to produce similar trends to those in the Vahana Configuration Trade Study using the OpenMDAO 'Optimizer' driver, we wanted to explore ways in which to improve on the Trade Study's results.
 Outside of exercising the OpenMETA toolset, there is little reason to recreate the Vahana Configuration Trade Study - it already served its purpose and Aribus has since moved on to the next stage in the design process.
 Therefore, our next goal was to see how we could improve the Trade Study's model and provide more detailed anaylsis for design purposes.